casper-devrel/docs-redux/cspr-docs/docs/developers/writing-onchain-code/best-practices.md

 ## Testing

-Testing all transactions prior to committing them to [Mainnet](https://cspr.live/) can assist authors in detecting bugs and inefficiencies prior to incurring gas fees.
-Casper provides several methods of testing, including unit testing, testing using NCTL and sending transactions to [Testnet](https://testnet.cspr.live/).
+Testing all Deploys prior to committing them to [Mainnet](https://cspr.live/) can assist authors in detecting bugs and inefficiencies prior to incurring gas fees.
+Casper provides several methods of testing, including unit testing, testing using NCTL and sending Deploys to [Testnet](https://testnet.cspr.live/).

 Information on these processes can be found at the following locations: